HallBenjamin/AttentionBot/README.md

 Position is one letter A-J (capitalization does not matter) and/or one number 1-9.
 Order does not matter.
 Position is not required for the command.

 # Release Notes
+## v1.2.1.0a
+- Add command to ping the bot for performance analysis
+- This is an alpha build.
+Features in this build are unofficial and may not be released in the final version.
-## v1.2.0.0b
+## v1.2.0.0
 - Made \restart message send a message to default or available channel on all servers connected
 - Add Server Owner \announce command to set announcements channel
-- This is a beta build.
-Features are official, but it may take a while to finalize them.
+- Saved \announce channel arrays and lists to text file to load upon bot restart
 ## v1.1.0.1
 - Fixed \restart order of parameters to specify time but not bot
 - Fixed \exit command to shut down all bots on my machine